zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 be used to change maximal severity level for given module.
 Module is identified by source ID and domain ID.
 Source ID can be retrieved if source name is known by iterating through all registered sources.

+If logger is processed from a thread then it is possible to enable a feature which will wake up processing thread when certain amount of log messages are buffered (see :option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`).
+It is also possible to enable internal logger thread (see :option:`CONFIG_LOG_PROCESS_THREAD`).
+In that case logger thread is initialized and log messages are processed implicitly.

 .. _log_panic: